Fractured Magic: Chapter Fifteen

 “No, you don’t!”
 Roman hissed.
 He threw the knife, and Maebhe watched it spin as if in slow-motion.
 It hit its target, sinking deep into the dryad’s shoulder and making him stumble, but he pushed through the door anyway and disappeared from sight.

-They were officially out of time.
+With reinforcements coming from both ends, they were officially out of time.

 “Get Kieran!”
 Maebhe shouted at Drys.
 “Don’t worry about me.
 I’ll make my own way down!”